 Instead, you should target keywords with qualifiers like “best email marketing software for realtors”.

 You can then create comparison content that positions you as the best email marketing tool for realtors while positioning your competitors as the best tool for other use cases.
+For inspiration, check out these SaaS comparison page examples to see how top companies effectively position their products against competitors.

 6. Product or service videos